TiagoDGomes/pnm2ppa-win32/steps.md

     #define MAXPATHLEN	1024

-just under the #define for VERSION.
+just under the `#define` for `VERSION`.
 This is a furphy - NT supports very very long path lengths, but 1024 is plenty for most users, and realistically Visual Studio's std C library is a bit sucky through extreme neglect, so it's safer to put a short limit on it.

-Remove the include for `<sys/param.h>` in `pnm2ppa.c`
+Remove the include for `<sys/param.h>` in *pnm2ppa.c*

-Remove the include for `<unistd.h>` in `pnm2ppa.c`
+Remove the include for `<unistd.h>` in *pnm2ppa.c*

 Press control-h to bring up find and replace in all C files...